22053831-art/heart-disease-predictor/README.md

-# heart-disease-predictor
+# Heart Disease Predictor

-Heart Disease Predictor
+A machine learning-based web application to predict the likelihood of heart disease based on patient medical data.
-A machine learning project that predicts the likelihood of heart disease based on medical attributes.
-Built using Python, trained on a public dataset, and ready for real-time predictions.
+This project uses a *Logistic Regression model* trained on the heart_disease_data.csv dataset and is deployed with *Gradio* for an interactive UI.

-Dataset
+---

-This project uses the UCI Heart Disease dataset containing patient data like cholesterol, blood pressure, chest pain type, and more.
+## 📌 Features

-Features
+- Predicts if a patient has heart disease or not.
-Exploratory Data Analysis (EDA)
+- Simple web interface built with *Gradio*.
-Feature selection and preprocessing
+- Model trained using *scikit-learn* Logistic Regression.
-ML Models: Logistic Regression, Random Forest, SVM Model evaluation (accuracy, confusion matrix) Optionally deployable as a Streamlit or Flask app Results
+- Supports input for common heart disease risk factors.

-The following models were trained and evaluated on the dataset:
+---

-Logistic Regression: Achieved an accuracy of 85.3% Random Forest Classifier: Achieved an accuracy of 87.4% Support Vector Machine (SVM): Achieved an accuracy of 86.1% Confusion matrices and classification reports for each model are included in the Jupyter notebook.
+## 📂 Project Structure